-- Northern Lights recommends that you keep the following spare parts on hand for field service.
+- ADE recommends that you keep the following spare parts on hand for field service.
 The parts are available from your local Northern Lights dealer.
 Some marine models already have "On-Board-Kits," a handy box that contains the most common parts you will need.

 - 2. All owners should have the following:

 - a.
 Primary and secondary fuel filter elements

 - b.
 Oil filters

 - c.
-Air filter
+Air filter (industrial units only)

 - d.
 Alternator belt

 - e.
 Thermostat and gaskets

 - f.
-Raw water pump impeller & gaskets
+Raw water pump impeller & gaskets (marine only)

-- g.
+- f.
 Glow plug

-- h.
+- g.
 Injector and washer

 - 3. If your set is operating a long distance from a servicing dealer, add the following:

 - a.
 Complete set of injectors

 - b.
 Copper washers for injector change

 - c.
 Complete set of glow plugs

 - d.
 Fuel lift pump